svagionitis/CV/Stavros.Vagionitis.CV.md

 -   Responded to individual military users'' difficulties with computer systems, provide instructions, diagnose and solve common problems.
 I was given the opportunity to train higher-ranked officers on software applications such as Microsoft Office.
 -   Trained, as Programmer, to ensure that military software applications were operating correctly and fix any program errors that might occur.
 -   Supervised staff of four soldiers.
 We worked as a team to meet the deadlines.

-## Education

-__University of Edinburgh, School of Informatics__
-_Edinburgh (Scotland), Sep 2009 – Sep 2010_

--   MSc in Computer Science specialized in Software Engineering and Computer Systems.
--   Used C, Java and Matlab in course projects.
--   __MSc Thesis__: “Finding Clones”, School of Informatics, University of Edinburgh, 2010.

-__Technical University of Crete, Electronic and Computer Engineering__
-_Chania (Greece), Sep 1997 – Jun 2004_

--   Bachelor(Ptychion) in Electronic and Computer Engineering specialized in Digital Image & Video Processing.
--   Used C, C++, SQL and Matlab in course projects.
--   __Diploma Thesis__: “Methods for Segmentation of Uncompressed Video Using Intensity and Motion Histograms”, Electronic and Computer Engineering Department, Technical University of Crete, 2003.
--   __Papers__: “Adaptive Methods for Motion Characterization and Segmentation of MPEG Compressed Frame Sequence”, C. Doulaverakis, S. Vagionitis, M. Zervakis and E. Petrakis, Intern.
-Conference on Image Analysis and Recognition (ICIAR''2004), Porto, Portugal, Sept./Oct.
-2004, Proc.
-Part I, Springer Verlag (LNCS 3211), pp. 310-317.

 ## Languages